mebeim/aoc/2020/README.md

 if you are curious.
 However, the complexity of the code needed to implement such a solution would most likely just outweigh its benefits.
-A dead-simple bruteforce approach on such a small program is nearly instantaneous in any case (on my machine where one execution of the program takes less than 300 microseconds).
+A dead-simple bruteforce approach on such a small program is nearly instantaneous in any case (on my machine one execution of the program takes less than 300 microseconds).

 Anyway, where were we?
 Ah yes, testing all instructions: each time we try executing the code we'll either end up in an infinite loop again (which can be